automata-network/automata-dcap-attestation/solana/automata-dcap-framework/README.md

 > ℹ️ **NOTE:**
 >
 > This is a simplified sequence diagram showing the Automata Solana Onchain PCCS program as a single entity.
-In reality, the PCCS program derives corresponding PDAs to store collaterals for each DAOs (Data Access Object), e.g. an FMSPC TCB PDA representing FMSPC TCB DAO and etc...
+In reality, the PCCS program derives corresponding PDAs to store collaterals for each DAO (Data Access Object), e.g. an FMSPC TCB PDA representing FMSPC TCB DAO and etc...
 >

 ```mermaid